w3c/wai-curricula/content/designer/images-and-graphics.md

 Optional ideas to assess knowledge:

 * Practical &mdash; Give students different examples of images conveying function, such as a printer for a "print" button and a magnifying glass for a "search" button.
-Ask students to provide an appropriate text alternative.
-Assess how students identify images that convey function and how they provide text alternatives that describe the functionality of the component the image is attached to.
+Ask students to provide an appropriate text alternative for each.
+Assess how students identify images that convey function and how they provide text alternatives that describe the functionality of the component.
 * Practical &mdash; Ask students to design a series of graphical buttons and links in a way that they are perceivable and distinguishable by all users.
 Assess how students apply accessibility requirements, such as contrast ratio, to graphical buttons and links.

 {% include excol.html type="end" %}